 - She made a game, a paper grid they get friends to initial.
 For example: someone who has read all 5 Percy Jackson books, someone with a clean desk, someone who takes dance lessons, someone with the same birthday month as you they have to get a different person to initial each box (there are 20) then they get a prize (bouncy ball).

 3. Our HEART needs Hobbies/activities you enjoy

 - Craft: Make a key ring that says I (heart) ______________

 It is actually a clip they can put on their backpack, so clips, string, alphabet and heart beads.
 Example: I basketball or Imusic (whatever they like doing).

 4. Our HEART needs to Serve

-- make a gift for teacher: each child writes 3 specific things they like about Mrs Day.
-Put them all in a jar for her to read
+- make a gift for the teacher: each child writes 3 specific things they like about Mrs Day.
+Put them all in a jar for her to read.

 5. Our HEART needs Healthy Food

-- make own trail mix (Ziplocs, pretzels, fish crackers, raisins, m & m, etc.)
+- make your own trail mix (Ziplocs, pretzels, fish crackers, raisins, m & m, etc.)

 - fruit shish-kabobs (skewers, apple chunks, pineapple, grapes, strawberries)

 Some great ideas, right!
 Changing Valentines from a sugar fest is a healthy way to show your kids you truly love them!